Sandwich Brioche Bread Recipe

 - Butter – Next, gradually add the soft room-temperature butter, one cube at a time.
 Once all the butter is in, knead again for 10 minutes more until smooth, elastic, and soft.

-- Rise - Transfer the dough to an oil boiled.
-Cover with a clean kitchen cloth or plastic wrap and leave it to rise in a warm place for 60 to 90 minutes or until doubles in volume.
+- Rise—Transfer the dough to an oil-boiled bowl.
+Cover with a clean kitchen cloth or plastic wrap and leave it to rise in a warm place for 60 to 90 minutes or until doubled in volume.

 - Chill – Then, punch the dough down and shape it into a ball.
 Cover again and let rise in the fridge for 6 hours up to 12 hours.

-- Shape - Transfer the dough to a lightly floured work surface, Divide it into 5 equal pieces (equal portions).
+- Shape – Transfer the dough to a lightly floured work surface.
+Divide it into five equal pieces (equal portions).
 Shape each portion into a tight ball, tucking the seams under.
 Then, roll each ball into a sausage.
 Place these sausages into a sprayed loaf pan.

 Pro tip – You can also leave the dough to proof in the refrigerator for up to 12 hours.
 Thaw an hour before baking.

-- Oven - Once you see your dough is almost halfway up the sides.
-Preheat the oven to 350°F/ 177°C/ Gas Mark 4 for at least 20 minutes.
+- Oven – Once you see that your dough is almost halfway up the sides.
+Preheat the oven to 350°F/177 °C/Gas Mark 4 for at least 20 minutes.

 - Egg wash – Brush the loaf with beaten egg (use only egg yolk/water mixture for a darker color).

-- Bake - Place the loaf pan on the center rack in the hot oven.
-Bake the loaf for about 50 to 55 minutes, until golden brown on the top.
-Cool in the pan for 10 minutes then invert on a cooling rack and cool completely.
+- Bake – Place the loaf pan on the center rack in the hot oven.
+Bake the loaf for about 50 to 55 minutes, until golden brown on top.
+Cool in the pan for 10 minutes, then invert on a cooling rack and cool completely.

 - Enjoy!